 ABOUT THAT HABITAT...

 CWA recognizes that the best thing for ducklings is to be raised by their mothers, not by us.
-This is why a substantial part of our habitat restoration efforts focus on creating proper breeding habitat wherever we can.
+This is why a substantial part of our habitat restoration efforts focus on creating proper breeding habitat wherever we can, including on our own wetland properties.

 The formula is simple: We create brood ponds with appropriate vegetation and water depths to protect ducklings and foster a healthy population of invertebrates, which are prized duckling food.
 Then we seed the uplands next to these ponds to create food-rich grassy areas that look like a great place to nest – and actually are.
 Nature takes care of the rest.